Symptoms of Attentional Struggles

 Whichever camp you belong to, ADD/EFD, CrazyBusy, or “Senior Moment” survivors, you will find that employing a few ADD Coaching techniques will help you become more intentional with your attending, life will become a whole lot easier to manage, and your friends and loved ones will be much happier with the way you relate to THEM.

-Stay tuned for more articles on Attention, Memory, Executive Functioning Disorders, and EACH of the elements involved that complicate your life and hold you back.
+Stay tuned and click around for more articles and tips on Attention, Memory, Executive Functioning Challenges, and EACH of the elements involved that complicate your life and hold you back.

 The above text is excerpted from Intentional Attending,™ the fourth of the twelve eBooks